stenczelt/pkp-lego/project.rst

 Final Report and Presentation
 ------------------------------------------------

-You will finish the course by preparing a final project report and presenting your work to the rest of the class. **You will be graded based on your report and presentation.**
+You will finish the course by preparing a final project report and presenting your work to the rest of the class. **You will be graded based on attendance, your report, and your presentation.**

 The format of the final report is not specified, but at a minimum, it should include the following:

 * Your original plan and what you achieved of it
-* Documentation of your solution, including:
+* Documentation of your final construct (the construct architecture and the working of the MATLAB program)

-  * the LEGO construct,
-  * the MATLAB program,
-  * how they tie together and achieve the goal
+* The challenges you encountered and the design decisions you made; the evolution of your construct and program

+    * This is a really important part of the report: it shows that you thought about your decisions and you learnt from what you observed.
+Did you have a construct that didn't work the first time, that was inaccurate the second time, but worked the third time?
+Did you have some code which returned noisy signal the first time but a transformation has fixed it?
+Write about it: the learning process is the most interesting part.

 * The biggest challenges you encountered and the lessons you learnt ("what would I do differently next time?")

-The presentation will consist of 3 minutes of presentation (potentially including a demo) and 2 minutes of Q&A.
+The presentation will consist of 3 minutes of presentation (potentially including a very short demo) and 2 minutes of Q&A.